neph1/blender-stable-diffusion-render/README.md

 4. Set up a viewer node and render depth.
 Save result (Note: You can use other control nets, see repo for example with 'scribble'.
 In that case, you still need to add a viewer node, but just let it show the normal view.)

-5. Adjust the camera to maximize rendered area and for optimal projection (No longer needs to align with viewport)
+5. Adjust the camera to maximize rendered area and for optimal projection

 6. Select object and hit "Render" in the "Stable Diffusion Render" panel in the "Render" tab